Samuel Asare Ankomah Ghana

 This unique Masters programme combines the core disciplines of Economics and Law to equip you with the essential skills required to pursue a successful career such as in the global oil and gas industry, legal, financial or in related governmental organisations.

-The University of Aberdeen is a global leader in teaching and research in the field of energy and this programme builds on our considerable strengths in these areas.
-Our University is home to two relevant and internationally recognised research centres: the Aberdeen Centre for Research in Energy Economics and Finance and the Aberdeen University Centre for Energy Law.
-Studying here, you will benefit from interacting with leading researchers in the field of energy economics and law – including one of the world’s best recognised energy experts, Professor Alex Kemp OBE – and with a broad network of national and multi-national employers through our visiting speaker programme.
+The University of Aberdeen stands as a global leader in energy and law education, consistently achieving top rankings in these fields.
+Notably, the university was ranked 13th in the UK for Economics in the Guardian University Guide 2025.
+The institution hosts two internationally acclaimed research centres: the Aberdeen Centre for Research in Energy Economics and Finance (ACREEF) and the Aberdeen University Centre for Energy Law (AUCEL).
+Students benefit from direct engagement with leading researchers, including Professor Alex Kemp OBE, a globally recognised energy expert, and from a broad network of national and multinational employers through the university's visiting speaker programme.

 Taught courses are the same on both the MSc and LLM programmes and are delivered with an interdisciplinary approach.
 Prospective students with a background in finance or business may feel that the MSc is a better fit for their experience as they will undertake a 60-credit business dissertation in the Business School on a business (i.e. economics, finance, etc.) related topic.
 Applicants with some professional legal experience or previous study in law may wish to choose the LLM degree option which concludes with a 60-credit dissertation on a legal topic under the Law School.